-With our French lessons for Helping at home you will learn "Helping at home" in 4 easy steps.
-The French you will learn in this lesson consists of 10 Sentences for things you do to help at home.
+With our French lessons you will learn the topic "Helping at home" in 4 quick and easy steps.
+The French you will learn in these lessons consists of 10 sentences for things you do to help at home.

 |1||Je fais mon lit.||I make my bed.|